Helping Johnny Make Sense of Privacy Policies with LLMs: Introduction

 \section{Introduction}

-Today, almost every interaction with companies, online services, smart devices, etc.\ leaves trails of personal data. \new{Companies leverage cutting-edge techniques like hyper-personalization, powered by Artificial Intelligence (AI) and Machine Learning (ML) with real-time data sources~\cite{jain2021hyper}, to create detailed user profiles and enable real-time micro-targeting~\cite{chouaki2022exploring}.
-This results in significant privacy risks, such as automated influence~\cite{benn2022s}, manipulation~\cite{Martin2022}, and potential security breaches.
-Yet, while companies invest heavily in acquiring and analyzing their users' personal data, users without extensive research or background knowledge lack awareness of the associated privacy risks~\cite{gerber2019investigating} or have distorted perceptions of risks~\cite{gerber2019johnny}, which results in irrational decisions~\cite{acquisti2015privacy}.} \new{Regulations such as the GDPR~\cite{eu2016regulation} force companies to communicate data management practices and users' rights regarding their data in \textit{privacy policies}, to enhance users' decision-making.
-However, evidence shows that companies focus on compliance, effectively targeting lawyers instead of users~\cite{schaub2017designing}, so users rarely read privacy policies~\cite{obar2020biggest}.}
+Almost every interaction with companies, online services, and smart devices leaves trails of personal data.
+Companies leverage techniques like hyper-personalization, powered by Artificial Intelligence (AI) and Machine Learning (ML) with real-time data sources~\cite{jain2021hyper}, to create user profiles and enable micro-targeting~\cite{chouaki2022exploring}.
+Such practices may amplify risks of manipulation~\cite{Martin2022}, automated influence~\cite{benn2022s}, and security breaches.
+While companies invest in acquiring and analyzing their users' personal data, users often lack awareness of the associated privacy risks~\cite{gerber2019investigating} or have distorted perceptions of them~\cite{gerber2019johnny}.
+Privacy regulations such as the GDPR~\cite{eu2016regulation} aim to empower users by mandating transparency through privacy policies.
+However, evidence shows that many privacy policies are focused on legal compliance rather than user comprehension, targeting lawyers instead of users~\cite{schaub2017designing}.
+Since many users lack the time and expertise required to read and interpret the lengthy, technical privacy policies~\cite{obar2020biggest}, this undermines informed decision-making and reinforces asymmetries of power between companies and users.

-\new{ Using LLMs to automatically assess privacy policies is a promising approach to solve this issue~\cite{hamid2023genaipabench,rodriguez2024large,woodring2024enhancing}.
-Yet, no prior work evaluates their impact on understandability and risk awareness from a user’s perspective through a user study.
-Additionally, to the best of our knowledge, no existing tool combines LLM-based automatic privacy policy assessment with: (i) dynamic evaluation criteria not focused on compliance but tailored to type of platform (e.g., e-commerce or health services); (ii) an interactive dashboard; and (iii) a chat for open conversations with the LLM with (iv) customizable explanations and responses that adapt to the user's preferences for detail and complexity. }

-\new{To address these gaps, we introduce PRISMe (Privacy Risk Information Scanner for Me), a Chrome extenstion with the above features designed to empower users in making informed privacy decisions.} To evaluate PRISMe, we conducted a scenario-based, mixed-methods user study \new{with a qualitative focus.
-It involved} 22 participants from diverse backgrounds, acquired via different channels, to answer the following research questions: \begin{enumerate}[label=\textbf{RQ.\arabic*}] \item How understandable is the information provided by PRISMe to users with varying privacy knowledge levels? \item How efficiently does PRISMe help users quickly grasp key information about data protection? \item To what extent does PRISMe enhance users' awareness and understanding of data protection issues? \item How suitable and usable is PRISMe for everyday use across different user contexts and tasks? \end{enumerate}